 Research – In December 2008 results of an independent research study conducted by ICF International and funded by the Texas Education Agency (TEA) documented the results of dropout prevention programs all over America.
 Only 21 programs had independent research confirming their results in prevention dropouts and increasing graduation rates.
 Of those 21, only Communities In Schools had research proving that it both lowered dropout rates and increased graduation rates.
 The study also noted the CIS was the least expensive of the 21, that it was scalable and that schools with CIS programs experienced reduced teacher turnover.

-Today, approaching a 25th anniversary – CIS is the only single-purpose stay-in-school program in Tarrant County.
+Today, as we celebrate our 25th anniversary – CIS is the only single-purpose stay-in-school program in Tarrant County.
 Based on consistent and predictable outcomes school districts now pay at least half of the cost for their CIS programs.
-CIS now serves 9 school districts in Tarrant and Parker counties and 57 schools.
-The number of students intensively case managed is about 5,000 and CIS is touching the lives of over 40,000 students annually.
+CIS now serves 8 school districts in Tarrant and Parker counties and 47 schools.
+The number of students intensively case managed is about 4,300 and CIS is touching the lives of over 35,000 students annually.
 Demand for new CIS programs from school districts now outstrips CIS’s capacity to raise the needed matching funding while maintaining all existing sites.
-Also, as the organization approaches its 25th Anniversary, the CIS supporting Foundation celebrated it one million dollar milestone.
+Also, the CIS supporting Foundation celebrated its one million dollar milestone.
 The Foundation’s mission is to sustain CIS for our community for as long as it is needed.

-Mike Steele, the founding Chief Executive will retire after 25 years of service in May 2017 and the executive search is underway for his successor.
+Mike Steele, the founding Chief Executive retired after 25 years of service in May 2017 and Lindsey Garner, former Chief Operations Officer, has taken the helm.